RConsortium/S7/spec/design.md

 # Design specification

-This document presents a broad overview of the system.
+This document presents a broad overview of the R7 object-oriented programming toolkit.
+(Please note that R7 is a working name and may change in the future.)

 ## Objects

-We define an object in this system as any R object with:
+We define an R7 object as any R object with:

 -   A class object attribute, a reference to the **class object**, and retrieved with `classObject()`.
 -   For S3 compatibility, a class attribute, a character vector of class names.